gregsaun/maker_cheatsheet/3d_printing/techniques.md

 #### Min hole size

 Slic3r and PrusaSlicer will consider a hole smaller or equal to 0.10mm x 0.10mm as a defect in the STL and will ignore it.
 I then usually use the value 0.101x0.101mm as the minimum hole size for selective infill.
-You can use bigger holes if you like and know what you are doing.
+You can also use bigger holes.

 #### Perimeters width

 The perimeters are overlapping each others so you need to take this overlap into account.
-Slic3r explains how to calculate the overlap here: [manual.slic3r.org/advanced/flow-math#spacing-paths](https://manual.slic3r.org/advanced/flow-math#spacing-paths)
+Slic3r documentation explains how to calculate the overlap here: [manual.slic3r.org/advanced/flow-math#spacing-paths](https://manual.slic3r.org/advanced/flow-math#spacing-paths)

 Note: No overlap is applied for bridging but this will be very rarely useful when doing selective infill.